Afterpay: Credit checks and reporting

-Afterpay doesn’t perform a credit check when approving consumers.
-Rather, it uses a proprietary risk model to assess customers, including looking at the value of the order (a lower order value may be more likely to be approved), the amount of funds the consumer has on their debit or credit card, and the length of time they have been using Afterpay.
+Afterpay does not perform traditional credit checks when approving consumers and does not report repayment activity to credit bureaus.
+Afterpay uses a proprietary risk model to assess customers, including looking at the value of the order (a lower order value may be more likely to be approved), the amount of funds the consumer has on their debit or credit card, and the length of time they have been using Afterpay.
 The lender rejects about 20% of transactions based on creditworthiness.
 In 2020, it had to write off less than 1% of sales due to customers not paying back.
-Afterpay does not report to the credit bureaus, leaving the borrower's credit score unaffected.